Suggest a Songfact / Artistfact

-Notable when you consider this song's success, the group quietly recorded this without involving their producers Greene and Stone, with whom they had had immense dissatisfaction about the recording of their album up until then.
+Notable when you consider this song's success, the group quietly recorded this without involving their producers Charles Greene and Brian Stone, with whom they had had immense dissatisfaction about the recording of their album up until then.
 Greene and Stone had insisted on recording each musician separately and then combining them later into mono to stereo tracks, which produced a tinny sound.
 This was the first time the group's united performance was caught on tape.
 (Thanks to Dwight Rounds for his help with this.
 Dwight is author of The Year The Music Died, 1964-1972

 This was used in a commercial for Miller beer.
 The antiestablishment message was, of course, ignored and the song was edited to avoid the line "There's a man with a gun over there, telling you you've got to beware."
 The commercial replaced this line by pulling up the chorus of "Everybody look what's going down."